StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 - **AWS - \[instance_name\] - Infrastructure** - includes only Networking, Storage and Machines resources retrieved from AWS by the StackPack instance.
 - **AWS - \[instance_name\] - Serverless** - includes only S3 buckets, lambdas and application load balancers retrieved from AWS by the StackPack instance.

-Components retrieved from AWS will have an additional action available in the component context menu and component details pane on the right side of the screen.
+Components retrieved from AWS will have an additional action available in the component context menu and in the right panel when a component has been selected to show its detailed information.
 This provides a deep link through to the relevant AWS console at the correct point.
 For example, in the StackState Topology Perspective:

 - Components of type aws-subnet have the action **Go to Subnet console**, which links directly to this component in the AWS Subnet console.
 - Components of type ec2-instance have the action **Go to EC2 console**, which links directly to this component in the EC2 console.